Gender Pay Gap for Regenda Homes

 - Median bonus gender pay gap = not applicable

 - Percentage who received a bonus = 0% (not applicable)

 The proportion of male and females in each pay quartile:

-Regenda is committed to working towards closing and eliminating our gender pay gap in the future and keeping our workforce and Board regularly updated with progress towards achieving this.
+Regenda is committed to taking effective action, that helps reduce our gender pay gap and will keep our workforce, Board and stakeholders regularly updated with progress towards achieving this.